LeeAnnEditor/o365hq/blog/Email collaboration in Office 365.md

 mailbox.

 Delegates working on behalf of a virtual identity, such as support\@contoso.com.
-Delgates can respond to email as that shared mailbox identity.
+Delegates can respond to email at that shared mailbox identity.

 With the proper permissions, everyone in your organization can access